mfkiwl/docs-6/docs/software_usr/pprx_config_blocks/display.rst

 =======
 DISPLAY
 =======
-The display bank consists of the following configurations:
+Below is an *example* of the DISPLAY block:

 .. image:: ./../../images/liondisplay.png
    :width: 60 %
    :align: center

+The DISPLAY block contains all of the following configuration parameters:

 USE_COLOR
 -----------